dimitrisna/Greek-ODQA-System/docs/README.md

 ## Greek ODQA System

-The current project attempted to design and develop a Greek Open-Domain Question Answering System.
+In the current project, an attempt has been made to design and develop a Greek Open-Domain Question Answering System.
+''' cd '''
 ## Translate datasets

 Use the scripts of the folder QA_dataset_translation to translate SQuAD-like QA datasets and convert them in HuggingFace compatible format.